techarts0/topk/README.md

+# Manuscript ID: FGCS-25-05067
-# Beyond Big-O: Why Optimizing Data Structure is Futile for Exact Streaming Top-K on IID Data
+## Beyond Big-O: Why Optimizing Data Structure is Futile for Exact Streaming Top-K on IID Data

 ## About
 - Description: The source code of experiment evaluation